SushilKumar567/5-portfolio-website/README.md

 **JSX:** JavaScript XML syntax used in React for writing HTML inside JavaScript.

-**CSS3:** For styling with Flexbox, transitions, and media queries.
+**CSS3:** For styling with flexbox, transitions, and media queries.